wealdtech/ethereal/README.md

 If you use Geth and want to import a private key or a wallet from another system please see https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts

 When accessing local wallets a `--passphrase` option is required to unlock the account.
+Note that this is not shown in the examples

 Alternatively you can use a private key directly with the `--privatekey` option, although be aware that this can leave your private key in command history.